The Non-Technical Guide to Cyber Risk

 Whether you like it or not, information security (InfoSec) is important at every level of your organization.
 And outside of your organization.

 Increased outsourcing means third-party vendors have access to data too.
-This is why third-party risk management and vendor risk management is part of any good information security policy.
+This is why a Third-Party Risk Management framework and Vendor Risk Management program are now essential inclusions in an information security policy.
 Third-party risk, fourth-party risk and vendor risk are no joke.

 What are the Key Elements of an Information Security Policy?